-312 ENV-2024-CHC-30 Cain Whānau, ENV-2024-CHC-36 Kāi Tahu, ENV-2024-CHC-31 GlenPanel Limited
+&lt;sup>253 ENV-2024-CHC-30 Cain Whānau, ENV-2024-CHC-36 Kāi Tahu, ENV-2024-CHC-31 GlenPanel Limited

-- (5) must, where they are Tier 2 local authorities, develop housing bottom lines for urban environments and include those bottom lines in APP10 and in the relevant district plans, - (6) must individually or jointly develop further regulatory or non-regulatory methods and actions to implement strategic and spatial plans, including to guide the detail of how, when and where development occurs, including matters of urban design, requirements around the timing, provision, and responsibilities for open space, connections and infrastructure, including by third parties, and the ongoing management of effects of urban development on matters of local importance, and must involve mana whenua, and provide opportunities for iwi, hapū and whānau involvement in planning processes, including in decision making.
+(6) must individually or jointly develop further regulatory or non-regulatory methods and actions to implement strategic and spatial plans, including to guide the detail of how, when and where development occurs, including matters of urban design, requirements around the timing, provision, and responsibilities for open space, connections and infrastructure, including by third parties, and the ongoing management of effects of urban development on matters of local importance, and must involve mana whenua, and provide opportunities for iwi, hapū and whānau involvement in planning processes, including in decision making.

-UFD-M2 - District plans 313
+UFD-M2 - District plans.
+254